sebaxj/pi-musical-keyboard/README.md

   correctly.
 I'm not sure why this is, but I left both versions of the code in the keyboard.c file.

+=> Isma (Tuesday)
+- Advanced somehow on the problem of playing sounds when the key is pressed.
+Try it out by running either the test keyboard part, or the shell directly.
+It doesn't sound great yet.
+The idea is that I enter a for loop where I keep playing the sound for 125,000 us again and again until I get a KEY_RELEASE (see function play_note) .
+Therefore, the sound is not great since we can hear little cuts.
+Besides, the first one is played and cuts then we enter the for loop with the "continuous" sound, idk why yet.
+- The app is working fine for me now, we were initializing the audio two times, once in the main in apps, and once is the cmd_music.
+Now, we're only initializing it in the main function. music_cmd seems to be working fine now.
+- We'll try to see when we meet today why my version of the keyboard is not working for you.
+I noticed that in the test file, you weren't enabling global interrupts.
+Maybe that's why ?
+I'm using my version of the keyboard from assignment 7 and not assigment 5, so it might be due to that.
+I've corrected the main function of the test file to enable the interrupts, you can try again maybe ?
+Don't forget to turn RESET to 0 at the beginning of the keyboard file if you don't need the RESET code for the keyboard, it'll just comment out automatically the parts concerning the RESET code.

 FILE STRUCTURE: app is musical_ps2_keyboard.c
  - use audio driver to control audio output with PWN through audio jack
  - use keyboard driver to initiate notes (shell.c for now).